 - You shall avoid high common mode voltages.

 Even if this sounds funny to you, these are the principles that let your system run hitch-free.
-Remember at buying a measurement device that only GEMAC tools are really measure at physical layer 1.
+Remember while looking for a measurement device that only GEMAC tools are really measuring at the physical layer 1.
 Displaying an oscillogram only is not a physical measurement !
 To rate an oscillogram is hard, even for CAN gurus, how should a now-and-then-user run a chance to find something helpful ?
 No way !

-On the contrary the GEMAC tools (CANtouch and CAN-Bus Tester 2) not only showing a oscilloscope, they measure the critical values you cannot see and rate them.
+On the contrary, the GEMAC tools (CANtouch and CAN-Bus Tester 2) not only showing an oscilloscope, they measure the critical values you cannot see and rate them.
 The general quality level is a mathematical value with shows at a glance how a node is doing.

 Why we point out that CANobserver ?
 The unit is undervalued – and yet it is a genius tool to monitor your CAN system.
-It detects errors and signal them – without you equipped with your laptop and measuring device.
-As soon as problems occur, the unit observe and signal it.
-The unit is not expensive, but if it is still too much, then install a CANalarm at minimum.
-Then you detect error frames and increased traffic load (clear signals for deeper problems) if they occur and you might have a chance to react before the systems stands still.
+It detects errors and signals them – without you equipped with your laptop and measuring device.
+As soon as problems occur, the unit observes and signal it.
+The unit is not expensive, but if it is still too much, then install a CANalarm at the minimum.
+Then you detect error frames and increased traffic load (clear signals for deeper problems) if they occur and you might have a chance to react before the systems stand still.